HPCE/hpce-2018-cw3/readme.md

 In this particular exercise, you shouldn't encounter too many problems, but one useful feature of modern GPUs is that they allow debugging output, even from within kernels running in the GPU.
-In OpenCL 1.2 the printf support is enabled by default, but for other platforms you may need to use a #pragma to enable it.
-For example, in AMD platforms you can add the following to your kernel code:
+In OpenCL 1.2 printf support is enabled by default, so you can use it from within kernels.

-    #pragma OPENCL EXTENSION cl_amd_printf : enable

-and after that it is possible to use printf.
 Note that the printf output from different GPU threads may become interleaved - they are executing truly in parallel, after all.